How Can We Help?

-Different companies have their own requirements around how the employee declares the value of their Illness benefit from the DEASP.
+Different companies have their own requirements around how the employee declares the value of their Illness Benefit from the DSP.

-This is achieved by Revenue applying changes to the employee tax certificate (RPN) and adjustment to the employee tax credit and rate cut off points.
+This is achieved by Revenue applying changes to the employee Revenue Payroll Notification (RPN) and adjustments to the employee tax credit and rate cut-off points.

-There are generally two scenarios depending on whether the employee mandates their DEASP illness benefit to the employer or not.
+There are generally two scenarios depending on whether the employee mandates their DSP Illness Benefit to the employer or not.

 Benefit is paid directly to the employee

-Where the employee is paid the illness benefit directly from DEASP, then the employer only needs to adjust their regular income according to their sick pay contract agreements and make payments as normal.
+Where the employee is paid the Illness Benefit directly from DSP, the employer only needs to adjust their regular income according to their sick pay contract agreements and make payments as normal.

-Revenue will adjust the tax certificate to take account of the Illness Benefit.
+Revenue will adjust the RPN to take account of the Illness Benefit.
 The only thing the employer needs to do is make sure they’re using the latest RPN.

-In this scenario we suggest you use a Paid Leave earnings type and set their normal earnings to 0 hours and 0 value.
+In this scenario, we suggest you use a Paid Leave earnings type and set their normal earnings to zero hours and zero value.

 Benefit is mandated to the employer

-This gives the employer exact knowledge of how much Illness Benefit is provided by DEASP.
-So the employer isn’t relying solely on what the employee tells them.
+This gives the employer exact knowledge of how much Illness Benefit is provided by DSP.
+The employer isn’t relying solely on the employee’s information.
 However, the setup is a little more complicated.

-You will remember that Illness Benefits are taxed at source, so it should not attract further taxes when paid back to the employee!
-In this scenario, you need to pass the Illness Benefits back to the employee tax free.
+You will remember that Illness Benefit is taxed at source.
+It should not attract further taxes when paid back to the employee!
+In this scenario, you need to pass the Illness Benefit back to the employee tax-free.

 For best reporting and traceability results, we suggest running the employee payslip with two earnings types:

-- The employees normal wage/salary, set at zero hours and for the balance of pay which will be taxed at the employees new RPN rates.
+- the balance of payment will be taxed at the employee’s new RPN rates

-The Illness Benefits earnings type needs to be configured to match your particular contractual needs.
+The Illness Benefit earnings type needs to be configured to match your particular contractual needs.
 For instance, whether the benefit will be considered when calculating pension contributions or bonus/pay type of earnings.